daformat/cryptris/README.md

 Cryptris
 ========

-###A game about asymetric cryptography
+### A game about asymetric cryptography

-Cryptris is a game designed to help people in getting a grasp about how cryptography works.
+Cryptris is a game designed to help people in getting a grasp about how cryptography works, by playing an arguably tetris-like game.

 The game was developped by [Digital Cuisine][digital-cuisine] for [Inria][inria] and is based on a concept created by Léo Ducas.

-###Technology
+### Technology

 This game uses html, css and javascript.
 No server were harmed during the developpment process.

 ### Installation

 The whole application is designed to be a serverless application, hence the installation is pretty straightforward: simply clone this repository or download it as an archive.

 ### Launching the game

 To launch the game, simply open the `index.html` file in a compatible web browser.

 ### Configuring the game for using on a custom domain / url

 Changin the app's url is just a matter of changing the url that social networks will use to fetch data about Cryptris (title, descriptions, picture previews…).
 Unfortunately, due to the serverless nature of this project, a few occurences of this url _had to be_ hard-coded in the html files' meta tags.
 A global configuration variable is used everywhere else where the app's url is needed, this variable can be found in the `js/cryptris-settings.js` file.

 **Before publishing the game,** make sure that you proceed to the following: